General Electric to invest $150 million in Nigeria

-Cabela's Inc said it agreed to be bought by Bass Pro Shops in a deal valued at $5.5 billion that will combine the top two hunting and fishing retailers in the United States.

-LONDON U.S. industrial firm General Electric (GE.N) plans to invest around $150 million in Nigeria by 2017, a senior executive said on Monday.
+LONDON (Reuters) - U.S. industrial firm General Electric (GE.N) plans to invest around $150 million in Nigeria by 2017, a senior executive said on Monday.

 "There are development projects where we are investing," Jay Ireland, chief executive of General Electric in Africa told the FT Africa Summit in London.
 GE would also invest in oil and gas industry projects.